duo-labs/cloudmapper/README.md

 python cloudmapper.py prepare --account my_account
 ```

+There are a number of filtering options that can be applied here to reduce the number of nodes and edges.
+This will help the diagram look better, by removing some of its complexity, and is also needed for large environments that will not render.

+The two most useful filtering options:
+* `--regions`: Restrict the diagram to a set regions, ex. `us-east-1,us-east-2`
+* `--collapse-by-tag`: This is very useful to provide a tag name, and all nodes with that tag will be reduced to a single displayed node.

+The other filtering options are:
+* `--internal-edges` (default) and `--no-internal-edges`: When you only care about showing what is publicly accessible, use `--no-internal-edges`.
+* `--inter-rds-edges` and `--no-inter-rds-edges` (default): By default, any communication paths between RDS nodes are not shown, as this is unlikely to be of interest.
+To display them, use `--inter-rds-edges`.
+* `--read-replicas` (default) and `--no-read-replicas`: By default, RDS read replica nodes are shown.
+You can ignore them by using `--no-read-replicas`.
+* `--azs` (default) and `--no-azs`: Availibility zones are shown by default.
+To ignore them, use `--no-azs`.

 ## 3. Run a webserver

 You can host the `web` directory with your webserver of choice, or just run: